aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A fanatic is one who can't change his mind, and won't change the subject.
+> 🥠 Don’t forget you are always on our minds.

-Last update: Fri Jun 12 08:51:37 2026
+Last update: Sat Jun 13 08:14:33 2026

 ### Let's play! 🎮